chuymaster/vtdashboard/README.md

 # vtdashboard

+A back-office application for channel registration of https://vtuber.chuysan.com/#/

 ## Setup

 This project uses [XcodeGen](https://github.com/yonaskolb/XcodeGen) to generate the project file.
 The generation command is run via `Mint`